 Dhaka is a city full of crime.
 There is a considerable risk for people living in Dhaka.
 Though it is being dealt with all seriousness still the crime factor is not decreasing.
 Financial scams, vehicle thefts, and petty drug crimes comprise the majority of criminal activity in Dhaka.
 Homicides, sexual assaults, robberies, and residential break-ins occur with regular frequency.
 Women’s safety is a huge concern.
 With the rising number of sexual harassment cases in the city, it is becoming more terrifying day by day.

 Air and noise pollution

 Dhaka is among the most polluted cities.
-The air pollution is alarming and is not getting better.
-The smogs from brick kilns, smoke from unfit vehicles and dust generated from public and private constructions sites are the main source of air pollution.
-Not only it is causing health problem but also having a big impact on climate change.
+Air pollution is alarming and is not getting better.
+The smogs from brick kilns, smoke from unfit vehicles and dust generated from public and private construction sites are the main source of air pollution.
+Not only it is causing health problems but also having a big impact on climate change.
 And if air pollution is not enough to make you sick, the loud noise of honking and political rallies will surely give you a headache.
 Noise pollution has become a bane in Bangladeshi urban life.
 It is a significant problem for people living in Dhaka city and has become a part of their life.
 The main causes of noise pollution include loud music during social, political, and religious programs, construction work, and factory noise.
 Strong law should be implemented and more initiatives should be taken in that regard.

 Dhaka is one of the most polluted cities in the world.
-The city, where filled with garbage, not only leads to deterioration of the atmosphere but also unpleasant sights.
+The city, where filled with garbage, not only leads to the deterioration of the atmosphere but also unpleasant sights.
 Cleanliness needs to be promoted, and actions must be taken accordingly.
 Stronger steps need to be taken now for a better and more thoroughly clean Dhaka city.

-So dear mayor, it is our humble request that you look into these crucial problems and try fixing it for good
+So dear mayor, it is our humble request that you look into these crucial problems and try fixing it for good.